 First, use a screwdriver to remove all the screws that secure the bottom cover, and then remove the bottom cover.

-This is an Intel AX200NGW wireless network card, it supports Wi-Fi 6 network and can achieve a connection speed of 2.5Gbps at 5GHz 160MHz.
+This is an Intel AX200NGW wireless network card.
+It supports Wi-Fi 6 network and can achieve a connection speed of 2.5Gbps at 5GHz 160MHz.
 Below this white sticker is the memory module, which is soldered directly to the motherboard and has no extra memory slots, so the notebook’s memory is not upgradeable.

 In the upper left corner of this picture is the power-off button previously seen on the bottom cover.